msdavid/fiji/docs/technical-specs.md

 ### 5.5 Maintainability Requirements
 *   The codebase shall be well-documented with inline comments and clear commit messages.
-*   Separate repositories for frontend and backend will facilitate independent development and maintenance.
+*   A monorepo structure will be used, with separate directories for frontend and backend under the main fiji repository, to facilitate cohesive development and maintenance.
 *   Automated CI/CD pipelines (including linting and testing) shall be used to ensure code quality and streamline deployments.
 *   Configuration should be managed through environment variables.
-*   Each repository should include a `README.md` with setup instructions for local development and an overview of the service.
+*   The monorepo should include a `README.md` with setup instructions for local development and an overview of the project, with specific READMEs in backend and frontend directories as needed.

 ## 6. Data Model